 There’s no chat service, but customers are encouraged to reach out via email and phone during business hours.
 However, we emailed a simple question during business hours and never received a response.
 When we called during business hours we got voicemail.
 Even after leaving a message we still never got a response.

 To select meals, change your address, payment info, delivery frequency or cancel completely, customers just log into their account online.
 The cancel button isn’t hidden and hard to find; it’s just part of the delivery frequency options.
 You’ll get a request to tell them why and an email asking for feedback, but otherwise customers aren’t guilted or made to jump through hoops to cancel.

 Busy singles and couples who struggle to find the time to cook healthful meals that adhere to paleo or Whole30 diets can benefit from The Good Kitchen.
 The meals are nutritious, responsibly sourced, and take just minutes to heat up.
 Flavorwise, they could use some help from a few pantry additions.
-At around $14, they’re pricier than a homemade meal or frozen dinner from the supermarket, but on par with takeout and a lot healthier too.
+They’re a little pricier than a homemade meal or frozen dinner from the supermarket, but on par with takeout—and a lot healthier, too.

 - Product Name The Good Kitchen

 - Starting Price $11.50 per serving